Flow-MER/geofabric3-attributes/README.md

 The National Geofabric v3 has now been released with higher resolution mapping and new river network and catchment identifiers.
 There is now a gap where the v2 Environmental Stream Attributes have not been generated for Geofabric v3 and to our knowledge no upgrade is planned.

-Join us to help scope and generate a new set of catchment and river attributes linked to the Geofabric v3.
+[Join us in the repo discussion forum](https://github.com/Flow-MER/geofabric3-attributes/discussions/1) to help scope and generate a new set of catchment and river attributes linked to the Geofabric v3.
 We will use water management in the Murray-Darling Basin as an initial focus with a view to using the Geofabric v3 environmental attributes to help inform interpretation and scaling up of monitoring and evaluation outcomes recorded by [the Flow-MER program](https://flow-mer.org.au/).
 The use of national data sets and generic code linked to the Geofabric v3 identifiers will provide the groundwork for generating a new National Environmental Stream Attributes data set for Geofabric v3.

+This is a pet project with no resourcing so its going to be very organic and we'll blunder along slowly.